postsharp/Metalama.Samples/examples/clone/clone-1/README.md

 ### Adding the public method

-The second operation of `BuildAspect` is to introduce a method named `Clone` by invoking <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceMethod*>.
+The second operation of `BuildAspect` is to introduce a method named `Clone` by invoking <xref:Metalama.Framework.Aspects.AdviserExtensions.IntroduceMethod*>.

 [!metalama-file CloneableAttribute.cs marker="BuildAspect2"]

 We set the <xref:Metalama.Framework.Aspects.OverrideStrategy> to `Override`, indicating that the method should be overridden if it already exists in the type.
-The invocation of <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceMethod*> is more complex than usual for two reasons:
+The invocation of <xref:Metalama.Framework.Aspects.AdviserExtensions.IntroduceMethod*> is more complex than usual for two reasons:

 1. The template method cannot be named `Clone` because it would conflict with the other `Clone` method of this aspect, the template for the <xref:System.ICloneable.Clone*?text=ICloneable.Clone> method.
 Therefore, we name the template